-The Company's material cash requirements include amounts outstanding under operating leases; open purchase orders for inventory and other operating expenses, in the normal course of business; contractual commitments for future capital expenditures; long-term debt obligations; and interest payments on long-term debt.
-Our ongoing capital requirements will continue to be primarily for enhancing and expanding our omnichannel capabilities, including investments in our stores; information technology; and supply chain.
+The Company's material cash requirements include amounts outstanding under operating leases, open purchase orders for inventory and other operating expenses in the normal course of business, contractual commitments for future capital expenditures, long-term debt obligations and interest payments on long-term debt.
+Our ongoing capital requirements will continue to be primarily for enhancing and expanding our omnichannel capabilities, including investments in our stores, information technology and supply chain.

 In response to the pandemic, the Company took actions to reinforce its financial position and liquidity.
-Specific actions include: significantly reducing capital and expense structures, centralizing key functions to create a nimbler organization to better align costs with expected sales; suspending the quarterly dividend commencing April 2020; aligning inventory receipts with expected demand; partnering with suppliers and vendors to reduce operating costs and extend payment terms; and reviewing real estate and actively negotiating with landlords to deliver rent relief in the form of reductions, abatements and other concessions.
-In October 2020, the Company also amended and extended its credit facility to strengthen its liquidity and enhance its financial stability.
+Specific actions include: significantly reducing capital and expense structures; centralizing key functions to create a nimbler organization to better align costs with expected sales; suspending the quarterly dividend commencing April 2020; aligning inventory receipts with expected demand; partnering with suppliers and vendors to reduce operating costs and extend payment terms; and reviewing real estate and actively negotiating with landlords to deliver rent relief in the form of reductions, abatements and other concessions.
+In October 2020 and February 2022, the Company also amended and extended its credit facility to strengthen its liquidity and enhance its financial stability.
 The Company anticipates satisfying its material cash requirements from its cash flows from operating activities, our cash and marketable securities on hand, capacity within our credit facility and other liquidity options.

-The following table summarizes cash flows for fiscal 2021, 2020 and 2019:
+The following table summarizes cash flows for fiscal 2022, 2021 and 2020:

-Fiscal 2021 Fiscal 2020 Fiscal 2019 (do llars in million s) (1) Net cash provided by (used in) operating activities \$ 63 \$(98) \$ 33 Net cash provided by (used in) investing activities 14 34 (36) Net cash (used in) provided by financing activities (52) 91 (58) Net increase (decrease) in cash and cash equivalents \$ 24 \$ 27 \$(60)
+Fiscal 2022 Fiscal 2021 Fiscal 2020 (do $(s)^{(1)}$ Net cash provided by operating activities \$162 \$ 63 \$(98) Net cash (used in) provided by investing activities (64) 14 34 Net cash (used in) provided by financing activities (59) (52) 91 Net increase in cash and cash equivalents \$ 38 \$ 24 \$ 27